thatlittleboy/TeXstudio-Qt-Stylesheet/README.md

-# TeXstudio-QSS-Stylesheet
+# TeXstudio-Qt-Stylesheet
-Dark mode QSS stylesheet (WIP).
+Dark mode Qt stylesheet (WIP).
 Built around a dark colour scheme (majority being different shades of gray and dark blue), with red and blue accents.
 Also red text highlighting, instead of the default Windows blue. `:)`

 Slightly modified from (and credits to):
 - https://github.com/ColinDuquesnoy/QDarkStyleSheet/tree/master/qdarkstyle

+## To Use:
+Place `stylesheet.qss` and the `rc` folder into [TXS config folder](https://github.com/texstudio-org/texstudio/wiki/Frequently-Asked-Questions#where-are-the-settings-stored).

 ## Sample images: